Celebrating Human Rights Advancement

 Human Rights Day is observed every year on 10 December — the day the United Nations General Assembly adopted, in 1948, the Universal Declaration of Human Rights (UDHR).
-The UDHR is a milestone document that proclaims the inalienable rights which everyone is entitled to as a human being – regardless of race, colour, religion, sex, language, political or other opinion, national or social origin, property, birth or other status.
+This milestone document proclaims the inalienable rights which everyone is entitled to as a human being – regardless of race, colour, religion, sex, language, political or other opinion, national or social origin, property, birth or other status.

-The online ceremony will be held on 10 December at 12:10 (Geneva time, CET).
-Awardees will receive their prizes and will be given the floor to present their initiative and their work in the advancement of human rights.
+The online ceremony was held on 10 December at 12:10 (Geneva time, CET).
+Awardees received their prizes and were given the floor to present their initiative and their work in the advancement of human rights.

 Meet our amazing awardees:

 Ms Hira Amjad (Pakistan): She is the Co-Founder and Director of ‘DASTAK Foundation’ in Pakistan.
 She has been working for prevention of gender-based violence and the promotion of women’s rights since 2014.
 Her DASTAK initiative aspires to strengthen gender-based violence prevention through creating platforms to educate women & young girls regarding their bodily autonomy & rights.
 Although based in Islamabad, the Foundation works throughout Pakistan with its network of implementing partners.